prooph/proophessor/README.md

 for all prooph components soon which will no longer have hard dependencies to heavy zend components like zend-eventmanager and zend-servicemanager.

 Both facts bring us to our next tasks.
-We will extract proophessor's factories and convert them to `invokable container factories`.
+We will extract proophessor's factories and convert them to `invokable container aware factories`.
 If you are interested in what that means refer to one of the components issues like [this one](https://github.com/prooph/event-store/issues/57).

 The `TransactionManager` shipped with proophessor will be moved into a new prooph component.
 If all these tasks are done proophessor